 - 15+ Years of Experience: Product marketing managers with more than 15 years of experience usually become Vice Presidents or better.
 They typically have an average salary of $129,059, and the usual salary range is between $91,000 to $169,000.

 Product marketing managers generally have more than a decade of experience.
 As a result, the average product marketing manager salary is in six figures.
-However, the ones with less experience are usually working at VC-backed startups or enterprises.
+The ones with more experience are usually working at VC-backed startups or enterprises.

 Average Salaries for Related Jobs